Most Attractive Lakes in Arkansas for Fishing & Activities

 7. Beaver Lake

-Only 10 miles northwest of Eureka Springs, near the Hot Spring Counties Beaver Lake, is enjoying the 400 miles of coastline of Arkansas.
+Only 10 miles northwest of Eureka Springs, near the Hot Spring Counties Beaver Lake, is enjoying the 400 miles of coastline of Arkansas lakes.
 The Majestic limestone bluffs on the lake shore never failed to leave tourists speechless.
-It’s ideal for family vacations because the area features water skiing, scuba diving, and many more water or recreational activities.
+It’s ideal for family vacations because it features water skiing, scuba diving, and many more water or recreational activities.

 This lake is an artificial reservoir in the Ozark Mountains of Northwest Arkansas to supply the surrounding area with potable water.
 The main supply for the lake is the White River.